Gantt Chart with Dependencies Templates

 What Are Gantt Chart Dependencies?

-There are four different types of dependencies (finish-to-start, start-to-start, finish-to-finish, and start-to-finish), which we’ll cover in detail below.
-To give you an idea of how a dependency works, let’s use a construction project as an example.
+To give you an idea of how a dependency works, we can use a construction project as an example.

 One of the project tasks for assembling a new house involves laying a new roof, but the roofer can’t begin their work until the walls are complete.